 The most difficult part for us was the transition going from jaw-dropping car pictures and applying the same technique over the otherwise softer looking images but still retain the awesome looks without making the images look too artificial.
 With wedding pictures, engagement photos, and portraits, they require a high degree of realism or we’d risk making them look out of place.
 It took us years to get to perfect our technique and achieving the balanced looks that we like.

 Look mom, no Photoshop!

 The last thing I’m very thankful and feel like never quite gets enough credit has to be advancement of photo management and processing.
 This basically goes hand in hand with the high dynamic range RAW files with the new generation of DSLRs.
-With softwares like Adobe Lightroom allowing me to handle my huge libraries of catalouges instead of manually managing a sea of folders spanning across multiple hard drives and RAIDs, it helps me manage all my files efficiently, transfer between devices, find my desired files efficiently.
+With software like Adobe Lightroom allowing me to handle my huge libraries of catalogues instead of manually managing a sea of folders spanning across multiple hard drives and RAIDs, it helps me manage all my files efficiently, transfer between devices, find my desired files efficiently.
 Most importantly, It also enables me to do the majority of my edits without actually having to go into Photoshop unless I need absolute fine control.
 This is a huge time saver that we have grown to take for granted these days.
-It would be impossible to think about how my life would be without the help of the softwares that help me do my job.
+It would be impossible to think about how my life would be without the help of the software that help me do my job.